RexOps/rexify-website/content/docs/guides/start_using__r__ex.md

 ### Display all tasks in a Rexfile

-Use the following command to display all tasks in your Rexfile use the following command:
+To display all tasks in your Rexfile use the following command:

     $ rex -T
     Tasks